loyjoy/academy/experiences/branding/branding.md

 ### Persistent quick replies

 You can set fixed buttons in your chatbot to offer your customers the option to jump right into a certain action by using our persistent quick replies.
 To manage your quick replies in the footer of your experience, click on the space above the footer in the chat animation to the left.
 Enter your quick replies and guide your customers into another experience.
-You can choose up to 5 quick replies.
+You can choose up to five quick replies.

 ### Footer

 In the Footer settings you are able to activate or deactivate the input field.
-If you your customers will not need the input field and your experience is not trained in NLU, we recommend to deactivate the input field for an overall better conversation.
+If your customers will not need the input field and your experience is not trained in NLU, we recommend to deactivate the input field for an overall better conversation.

-If you use our NLU features, under the Footer settings, you are able to activate the NLU and choose responses to unrecognised intents.
+If you use our NLU features, under the Footer settings, you are able to activate the NLU and choose responses to unrecognized intents.
 Some consumers will type something into the open text field at the bottom of the chatbot.
 To respond to customer input, we provide standard intents to respond empathically to customer inquiries.
 However, in some cases, our AI algorithm will not identify the input.
 Define a message to send out to your customers in that case or let them fill out a contact form so that the inquiry can be addressed personally.
 An email address must be set to address customer inquiries.

 * #### Footer web components